wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/7-lab.md

 In this task, you will each share a dashboard, and then open the shared dashboard shared with you.

-With your classroom partner, work through all task steps together, [on each of your computers]{.underline}.
+With your classroom partner, work through all task steps together, on each of your computers.

 1. Open the **Sales Monitoring** dashboard.